gentile-lab/gentile-lab.github.io/_members/gentile.md

 In August 2022, Francesco joined the Department of Chemistry and BIomolecular Sciences as Assistant Professor.
 Since 2023, he is also a Principal Investigator at the Ottawa Institute for Systems BIology.

-Outside the lab, he enjoys playing basketball, biking, fishing, and traveling around the world.
+Outside the lab, he enjoys playing basketball, biking, fishing, and traveling around the world."
 ---